1jour1vin

 About the wine:

-Half of the Merlot grapes used in the blend come from vineyards planted on clay-limestone soils.
+Half of the Merlot grapes used in the blend come from vineyards on clay-limestone soils.
 Notes of blackcurrant and peppermint bridge the gap between the wine’s dark and bright sides, between freshness and ripeness!
-Sleek on the palate, the wine unfolds with linearity and freshness.
-Its velvety tannins, in harmony with the crisp acidity, provide a solid foundation, and the wine gains depth across the palate.
-The power of Lilian-Ladouys is well-channeled, and it’s clear that freshness was prioritized in what is, all things considered, a powerful wine!
+Slender on the palate at first, the wine unfolds with linearity and freshness.
+Its velvety tannins, in harmony with the crisp acidity, provide a solid foundation, and the wine gains depth as it travels across the palate.
+The power of Lilian-Ladouys is well-channeled, and it’s clear that freshness was prioritized from the start within what is, all things considered, a powerful wine!
 2029–2045

 Tastingbook - Markus Del Monego